Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Prosperous Unification: +10% happiness from +15%
  * Scion: -5% happiness and -20% Ethics attraction
- * Imperial Fiefdom origin: -5% happiness, -20% Ethics attraction and Overlord starting opinion bonus 90 from 120
+ * Imperial Fiefdom origin: -5% happiness, -20% Ethics attraction and Overlord starting opinion bonus 2 from 120
  * Clone Army: 1/4/5/8/12 to current pop assembly from 2/5/7/10/15 and +20% fire rate for clone admirals from +25%

 ### Boosts
  * Hegemon: "Long live the hegemony" event gifts the player with +200 influence and +75 alloy 30 days after game start.
+ * Common Ground: "Live long and prosper" event gifts the player +125 influence 30 days after game start along with a crewed science ship.
  * Galactic Doorstep: +15% Physics research
  * Slingshot to the Stars: +15% Physics research
  * Post Apocalyptic: +10% Habitability bonus